Our Guide to DIY Umrah: The Most Rewarding Trip

 As Maghrib approaches and you prepare to break your fast with Iftar, hundreds of volunteers roll out plastic mats and start putting dates, yoghurt, bread, nuts and water out for the pilgrims.
 In Madinah, Al Masjid an-Nabawi is the most visited religious site during Ramadan.
 Before and after Maghrib, the streets of Madinah are crowded with Muslims making duas.
 Local helpers clean and decorate the mosque and equip it with essential supplies.
 In addition, they cook enthusiastically and compete in serving meals to fellow Muslims and prepare Iftar tables with dates, rice, meat, juices, coffee, tea, and Zam Zam water inside and outside the mosque.
 The poor and needy are also invited, which strengthens the sense of companionship and brotherhood among people.

-After Isha, congregate for the Taraweeh and Qiyam prayers, especially during the last ten nights, and on Laylat al-Qadr (which many believe to be the 27th night of Ramadan), the holy night in which the first verses of the Quran were revealed to Prophet Muhammad (SAW).
+After Isha, congregate for the Taraweeh and Tahajjud prayers, especially during the last ten nights, and on Laylat al-Qadr (which many believe to be the 27th night of Ramadan), the holy night in which the first verses of the Quran were revealed to Prophet Muhammad (SAW).
 The Taraweeh prayers start right after Isha and last for about two hours.
-Afterwards, The Qiyam prayers, which conclude with the Witr, generally start just before 1:00 am and again last for around another two hours, standing in the congregation shoulder to shoulder with your Muslim brothers and sisters facing the Qiblah.
+Afterwards, the Tahajjud prayers, which conclude with the Witr, generally start just before 1:00 am and again last for around another two hours, standing in the congregation shoulder to shoulder with your Muslim brothers and sisters facing the Qiblah.

 Entry requirements for Saudi Arabia